 Take a Class

-NWTC offers courses that will fit your lifestyle – over 3,000 college classes in 70+ fields of study, including blended, online, accelerated, and evening and weekend options.
-Learn how and when to register.
+Northeast Wisconsin Technical College offers courses that will fit your lifestyle.
+Choose from more than 3,000 college classes in 70+ fields of study, with flexible options including blended learning, online courses, accelerated schedules, and evening and weekend class sessions.

 Don't worry, we can help!
-Talk to our friendly staff who can guide you towards courses and programs that fit your interests and career goals.
+Talk to our friendly staff who can guide you toward courses and programs that fit your interests and career goals.
 Get started today!

 How can I use NWTC classes to achieve my career goals?